jndrkmllh/jndrkmllh/README.md

 <h1 align="center">Hi 👋, I'm Jendrik</h1>
 <h3 align="center">A passionate software engineer from Berlin.
-I recently started as a backend software engineer @ SaveStrike.
+Currently working as a backend software engineer @ WishlistX (formerly SaveStrike).
 See sections below for more information.</h3>

 <br>